MisterSchmitz/ChatRoom/README.md

 ### How do I run the application?
 Download the included .java files into local directory of your choice.

-Compile the java files on your machine.
+From the command prompt, compile the java files:
-    javac SimpleChatClient.java
+`javac SimpleChatClient.java`
-    javac VerySimpleChatServer.java
+`javac VerySimpleChatServer.java`

 In one command prompt, start the chat server:
-    java VerySimpleChatServer
+`java VerySimpleChatServer`

 In a separate command prompt, Start chat clients, passing in a User Name for each one like so:
-    java SimpleChatClient MisterSchmitz
+`java SimpleChatClient MisterSchmitz`

-Repeat above step any number of times with different user names.
+Repeat last step any number of times with different user names.

 ### Application Features
 * Chat client makes use of Threads to simultaneously send outgoing messages while reading incoming messages